NVIDIA/earth2studio/docs/userguide/intro/data.md

 ## Inference on the GPU

 It is beneficial to leverage the GPU for as many processes as possible.
-Earth-2 Inference Studio aims to get data from the data source and immediately convert it into the tensor, coord data struction on the device.
+Earth2Studio aims to get data from the data source and immediately convert it into the tensor, coord data struction on the device.
 From there, the data is kept on the GPU until the very last moment when writes are needed to in-memory or to file.